boonyong6/django-rest-framework-tutorial/README.md

 - `pygments` package - for code highlighting.
 - First, define how to serialize and deserialize objects into representation (`json`) with serializers.
+- `serializers.Serializer`
-- `serializers.Serializer` - To explicitly define a serializer.
+  - To explicitly define a serializer.
   - `create()` and `update()` define how fully fledged instances are created and modified when calling `serializer.save()`.
   - Includes validation flags similar to Django `Form` on the various fields, such as `required`, `max_length` and `default`.
+- `serializers.ModelSerializer`
-- `serializers.ModelSerializer` - To define a serializer by inferring it from a `Model`.
+  - Can define a serializer by inferring it from a `Model`.
+  - Shortcut for creating serializers.
 - Working with Serializers:

   ```py